 The body naturally produces its own Opiates in small amounts.
-An OxyContin dose is a comparatively massive amount in order to deal with pain that the body can’t deal with itself.
-As you take the Opioid for longer periods of time, the body acknowledges that the natural Opiates it creates are no longer necessary and so it stops producing them.
-This transition means that the body is now dependent on your prescription to supply necessary Opiates in the body.
+An OxyContin dose for pain is comparatively a massive amount.
+As you take the Opioid for longer periods of time, the body acknowledges that the natural Opiates it creates are no longer necessary, and so it stops producing them.
+This transition means that the body has developed a dependence to the prescription and can no longer supply the Opiates necessary in the body.

 Once the prescription ends, you may experience withdrawal as the body tries to cope without any Opiates.
 Symptoms of withdrawal include: